delphidabbler/htmlres/Docs/ReadMe.txt

 Uninstalling
 --------------------------------------------------------------------------------

-To uninstall HTMLRes open the Windows Control Panel and start the Programs and Features (a.k.a.
-Add / Remove Programs) applet.
-Select DelphiDabbler HTML Resource Compiler v1.x.x (where x.x is the minor version number) from the list of installed applications and click the Remove or Uninstall button.
-The uninstall program will now check if you want to go ahead with the uninstallation.
+Uninstall HTMLRes via Windows Control Panel / Setting app.
+Select DelphiDabbler Resource Compiler v1.x.x (where x.x is the minor version number) from the list of installed applications and click the Remove or Uninstall button.  uninstall program will now check if you want to go ahead with the uninstallation.
 Accept this prompt to continue with uninstallation.

 The uninstaller deletes any registry entries that were created by the installer.